carpentries/instructor-training/_episodes/02-practice-learning.md

 and more detailed and numerous relationships.
 However, **both may be perfectly useful** in certain contexts.

 Returning to our example levels of skill development:
 *     A *novice* has a minimal mental model of surface features of the domain.
-Inaccuracies may interfere with adding new information.
+Inaccuracies based on limited prior knowledge may interfere with adding new information.
 Predictions are likely to borrow heavily from mental models of other domains which seem superficially similar.
 *     A *competent practitioner* has a mental model that is useful for everyday purposes.
 Most new information